Course preparation

 WSL/WSL2, Windows Subsystem for Linux

-You should really choose to install WSL2 using this guide (video guide) for a better experience.
+WSL2 using this guide (video guide) for an other experience.
 If you already have WSL (the old version), then it will work, too.

 Official Windows guide to installing WSL2.
 Another guide.